-The exemption is effective beginning July 1, 2003 through June 30, 2025.
-The exemption is for the retail sales or use tax ONLY on the purchase of equipment used in the deployment of broadband technology.
-The exemption does not apply to contractor's tax at three and one-half percent (31⁄2%) or at one and one-half percent (11⁄2%).
+The exemption is effective beginning July 1, 2003, and ending June 30, 2030.
+The exemption is from the retail sales or use tax ONLY on the purchase of equipment used in the deployment of broadband technology.
+The exemption does not apply to contractor's tax at three and one-half percent $(3\frac{1}{2}\%)$ or at one and one-half percent $(1\frac{1}{2}\%)$.

 Contractor's tax on the gross proceeds of commercial construction activities is imposed directly on the contractor regardless of the owner of the project.
 If component materials, or machinery and equipment (purchases covered under the exemption) are purchased through a construction contractor and included in the construction contract amount rather than purchased directly by the business receiving the exemption, then the exemption is lost on those items included in the contract.
-The exempt items must be SOLD DIRECTLY TO, BILLED DIRECTLY TO, and PAID FOR DIRECTLY BY the business receiving the exemption.
+The exempt items must be sold directly to, billed directly to, and paid for directly by the business receiving the exemption.